jakobhviid/BigDataCourseExercises/lectures/04/exercises.md

 - You are able to get other examples of Spark programs [here](https://spark.apache.org/examples.html).

 **Task**: Run the [pi-estimation.py](./pi-estimation.py) file locally.
-- How will the number of partitions affect the result?
+- How will the number of partitions argument affect the result?

 **Task**: Update the [pi-estimation.py](./pi-estimation.py) file to be executed on the inside your Kubernetes cluster.
 - Does the number of partitions affect the runtime?